researph/ReSearch/README.md

 # 🔍  ReSearch : Finding research shouldn’t feel like a research project!

-**ReSearch** is a centralized database that makes finding professors and researchers easy.
-No more clicking through endless university / departmental / personal pages — search by name, university, or research interest and get the info you need in one place.
+**ReSearch** ReSearch is a streamlined, user-friendly platform designed to help you quickly discover Computer Science research professors across three prestigious universities—UNC, NC State, and Duke.
+Gone are the days of sifting through multiple university websites, departmental pages, or personal blogs.
+With ReSearch, you can:

+* Search for professors by name, university, or research area.
+* Browse detailed profiles, including contact information, research interests, and academic background.
+* Centralize information from multiple universities, making it easy to compare and connect with experts in your field.

+Additionally, ReSearch makes it easier to stay organized and reach out to your favorite professors:

+* Save your favorite professors to your personal list for easy access.
+* Quickly email professors by clicking on their email icon.
+* Visit their lab websites directly with just a click, making it easier to explore their research projects.

+Whether you're a student looking for a potential research advisor or a professional exploring the latest work in Computer Science, ReSearch saves you time by bringing all the relevant details into one accessible interface.

 ## Features
 ✅ Search by Name, University, or Research Interest